kurren/amusement-parks-taxonomy/README.md

 # amusement-parks-taxonomy
-An attempt for a general amusement parks domains taxonomy.
+An attempt for a general amusement parks domain taxonomy.
+The taxonomy is presented here as JSON-LD files (find more on the JSON-LD standard here: https://json-ld.org/)